This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Great for myofascial release

-Good for small trigger points that larger myofascial release tools cannot reach
+Suitable for small trigger points that larger myofascial release tools cannot reach

-Lacks the benefits motorized electronic devices provide such as percussion and kneading
+Lacks the benefits motorized electronic devices provide, such as percussion and kneading

 You have to provide your own pressure with your strength